 A mature market creates operational complexity.
 Complexity creates software.
 Software creates repeatable methods.
 Repeatable methods create defensible innovation.
 Defensible innovation creates intellectual property.

 This is becoming one of the most important signals of emerging company value.
-When an industry becomes too complex to run manually, the companies building the infrastructure layer often become the next strategic chokepoints.
+When an industry becomes too complex to run manually, the companies building the infrastructure layer often become new strategic chokepoints.

 Many leadership teams believe innovation begins with new product development.
 In reality, some of the most valuable innovation already exists inside the company.